 Sharing food is one way we nurture and care for those we love.
-When a seriously ill family member doesn’t eat the way we think they should, it can be very distressing.
-Here are some things to consider if you are caring for a person with a serious or life-threatening condition.
+When a seriously ill family member doesn’t eat, it can be very distressing!

 Advanced illness and special diets

-Seriously ill individuals frequently have chronic conditions such as diabetes or heart disease.
-These conditions are known to respond well to specialized diets.
-Certainly if the person you care for is healthy and active, it is wise to stick to these diets as much as possible.
+Certainly if your loved one is healthy and active, it is wise to stick to these special diets as much as possible.
 But in the case of an advanced illness, there are other factors to consider.

 Nutritional needs at the end of life

-When a seriously ill family member doesn’t eat, it can be very distressing.
-Depending on the disease, however, eating less or even not eating can be a very normal part of the process.
+It can be very upsetting when a seriously ill family member doesn’t eat.
+But not eating, or eating less, can be a very normal part of the disease process.

 Reduced need for food

 Sometimes forcing someone to eat can make things worse.
-If the person you care for is near the end of life, his or her body does not have enough strength to handle digestion, breathing, thinking, and fighting the disease all at once.
-Under some circumstances, eating, digesting, and eliminating food can be painful.
-Eating can provoke distressing symptoms such as vomiting, diarrhea, and bloating.
+If the person you care for is near the end of life, his or her body does not have enough strength to handle digestion.
+Breathing, thinking, and fighting the disease are all the body can do.
+In some situations, digesting and going to the bathroom can be painful.
+For instance, eating may prompt vomiting, diarrhea, or bloating.